 Now that we have got a clear picture of what public blockchain has to offer.
 Let’s move on to the private blockchain.
 As you might have guessed it from the name, private blockchain are private.

 As it is a private blockchain, things can change as they like.
-For example, the administrator can limit transactions based on their nature, speed or intent.
-The control here gives private blockchain a great use-case for companies or organization that want to take benefit of the blockchain but in a closed environment.
+For example, the administrator can limit transactions based on their nature, speed, or intent.
+The control here gives private blockchain a great use-case for companies or organizations that want to benefit the blockchain but in a closed environment.

 One more thing that you need to notice here is that private blockchain is not entirely closed off from public access.
 They can be accessed according to what the administrator has set things for.

 Hybrid Blockchain Definition

 The hybrid blockchain is best defined as the blockchain that attempts to use the best part of both private and public blockchain solutions.
 In an ideal world, a hybrid blockchain will mean controlled access and freedom at the same time.

-We hope that you got a clear view from the hybrid blockchain definition.
-To get a much better picture, we recommend you to check out some hybrid blockchain projects.
+We hope that you got a clear view of the hybrid blockchain definition.
+To get a much better picture, we recommend you check out some hybrid blockchain projects.
 XDC is one of those projects that take advantage of both public and private blockchain.
 It is created and managed by XinFin, a Singaporean company.

 Even though transactions are not made public, but they are still verifiable when needed.
-Every transaction that takes place in the hybrid blockchain can be kept private and always open for verifiability when required.
+Every transaction that takes place in the hybrid blockchain platform can be kept private and always open for verifiability when required.
 As blockchain is used, its most crucial aspect works here.
 Immutability.
 It ensures that each transaction is written once and cannot be changed in due time.

 Benefits of Hybrid Blockchain

-Awesome!
 We now know what is hybrid blockchain.
 We also have a clear understanding of other types of blockchain: i.e., private and public.
 Now, it is time to list the benefits of hybrid blockchain and what it has to offer.

 Let’s now go through some of the use-cases for hybrid blockchain to get a better understanding.

 The first use-case that we want to discuss is the Hybrid IoT.
-The internet of things can be a tricky thing to manage with complete public blockchain solution as it will give hackers free data to map nodes or even hack into them.
+The internet of things can be a tricky thing to manage with a complete public blockchain solution as it will give hackers free data to map nodes or even hack into them.
 With hybrid blockchain, the devices can be placed in a private network with access to the ones that only need them.
 Some aspects of the network can be made public depending on which data to share.
 A hybrid approach can solve many security issues.

 One big example that uses hybrid blockchain in the supply chain is the IBM food trust.
-They aim to improve efficiency throughout, and the whole food supply chain.
-It is a network where everyone including farmers, wholesalers, distributors, and others take part.
+They aim to improve efficiency throughout and the whole food supply chain.
+It is a network where everyone, including farmers, wholesalers, distributors, and others, take part.
 Walmart is also an active player in this project.

 To make all these possible, hybrid blockchains must be used.
-It provides the government with the control they need and also enables the public to have access to it.
+It provides the government with the control they need and enables the public to access it.
 Totally private or public blockchain will not work as they either hinder user’s access or reveal too much data.
-A right control over the blockchain can ensure that the government stays in control while taking the advantage of the blockchain.
+The blockchain’s right control can ensure that the government stays in control while taking advantage of the blockchain.